MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/docker-overview.md

 ---
 # About Docker

 As you read about containers, you’ll inevitably hear about Docker.
-Docker is the automated process that packages and delivers container images.
+The Docker Engine is a container management toolset that packages and delivers container images.
 The resulting images can be run anywhere as a container, whether it's on-premises, in the cloud, or on a personal machine.

 ![](media/docker.png)